 This means that he plans and executes his murders with great care, making him very difficult to apprehend.
 After establishing contact with his victims on “Craigslist,” a classified advertising site on the Internet, he met them on his own terms, killed them, and then transported their bodies for disposal along Ocean Parkway on Long Island.

-In contrast to the meticulous Long Island Serial Killer(link is external), the infamous Jack the Ripper in 19th century London was a classic “disorganized” killer and homicidal manic whose crimes were spontaneous and haphazard.
+In contrast to the meticulous Long Island Serial Killer, the infamous Jack the Ripper in 19th century London was a classic “disorganized” killer and homicidal manic whose crimes were spontaneous and haphazard.
 He slashed his victims and left them in a heap where they died.

 Based on the principles of behavioral profiling, the unknown Long Island serial killer is most likely a white male in his late 30s or 40s.
 He is likely married or has a girlfriend.
 He is well educated, technologically adept, and well spoken.
 He may even be charming.
 He is financially secure, has a reliable job, and owns a car or truck.